dannuzak/dannuzak/README.md

 ### Hi there, I'm Daniela! 👋

-I am a Web Developer based in Sweden and graduated from [Technigo](https://www.technigo.io/program) bootcamp this summer 2021. 😎 🇸🇪
+I am a creative Web Developer based in Sweden and graduated from [Technigo](https://www.technigo.io/program) bootcamp this summer 2021. 😎 🇸🇪

 - 🍀  My goal for 2021: to find my first job as a web developer and contribute with Open Source projects
 - ✨  My favorite stack includes: HTML, CSS, JavaScript, React JS, APIs and Styled Components